Background pattern

 • Abnormal thoughts and/or loss of sense of reality;

-• Severe allergic reactions, which cause swelling of the face, throat, hands, feet, ankles, or lower legs;
+• Severe allergic reactions, which cause swelling of the face, throat, hands, feet, ankles or lower legs;

-• Anomalous involuntary movements (dyskinesia).
+• Abnormal involuntary movements (dyskinesia).

-Frequency not known:cannot be estimated from available data
+Frequency not known:cannot be estimated from the available data

-• Abnormally fast ventricular heart rate (ventricular tachyarrhythmia);
+• Abnormally fast heartbeat (ventricular tachyarrhythmia);

 • Seizures.

-Other side effects of intravenous administration
+Other adverse effects of intravenous administration

 Local adverse reactions may occur.